 Build vs Buy: How Smart Game Studios Save Time and Ship Faster

 One of the most common mistakes Teemu sees is studios overcommitting to in-house tech development.
-“We don’t do things because they’re easy.
-We do them because we think they are easy,” he says.
+"We don't do things because they're easy.
+We do them because we think they are easy," he explains.

 Many teams start building backend tools or internal systems to gain flexibility or control.
 But in reality, these projects nearly always take longer and cost more than expected.
 And while those systems are being built, teams lose momentum on what matters most: making a great game.